Studies show that millionaires do not depend on only one income. They have at least seven streams of income. How do they do that? Simple. They invest.

 3. Government savings programs

 State-run entities have savings programs that are made available for Pinoys who want to earn passive income.
-The Pag-ibig MP2 is quite popular due to its dividends that are consistently higher than interest earned from some banking products.
+The Pag-ibig MP2 is quite popular due to its dividends that are consistently higher than interest earned from some bank accounts.
 Social Security System also has two similar programs: SSS Flexi-Fund and SSS PESO Fund.

 4. Bank products

 Banks offer investment products too such as UITF and LTNCD as mentioned above.
-They also can offer to their conservative clients high-yield savings accounts, savings account for kids, and time deposit products that you can find in the market with better-than-average interest.
+They also can offer other bank accounts to their conservative clients high-yield savings accounts, savings account for kids, and time deposit products that you can find in the market with better-than-average interest.

 If you have the time of the day and the patience to learn, you can also engage in trading securities such as investing in the stock market, cryptocurrency and forex markets.
 You got to be ready to allocate time when the markets of these securities are open, and you will also need to have the expertise in knowing what and when to trade.